BENADRYL 12.5 (Benadryl allergy 12.5 MG)

+BENADRYL 12.5 (Benadryl allergy 12.5 MG)**

 Pill imprint BENADRYL 12.5 has been identified as Benadryl allergy 12.5 MG.

-Benadryl Allergy is used in the treatment of allergic reactions; extrapyramidal reaction; cold symptoms; cough; pruritus (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Benadryl Allergy is used in the treatment of allergic reactions; extrapyramidal reaction; cold symptoms; cough; hay fever (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Benadryl Allergy 12.5 MG is not subject to the Controlled Substances Act.

 - Generic Name: